udevbe/tinyh264/README.md

 Input is expected to be complete NALs as Uint8Array, the output result is a yuv420 buffer as Uint8Array.

+The code in `src` is meant to be used with a builder system like webpack as worker module.

 This project was created for use in [Greenfield](https://github.com/udevbe/greenfield)

 # Building